APEM-LTD/hetoolkit/index.md

 </tbody>
 </table>

-Full details of the changes are listed in the Changelog tab above
+Details of recent changes to the current version of the package, including website updates, are listed in the Updates tab above.

+## Help and advice

+Questions about using the HE Toolkit and HE modelling more generally can be sent to the EA National Hydroecology Team (<hydroecologyteam@environment-agency.gov.uk>).
+Please also see the list of FAQs under the Articles menu above.

 ## Examples

 Some examples of how to use the toolkit for HE modelling can be found in the vignette and case studies, under the Articles menu above.
-Beyond the toolkit's core functions these illustrate a range of methods relevant to the processing and analysis of HE data, from generalised additive modelling to harmonising taxonomic data.
+Beyond the toolkit’s core functions these illustrate a range of methods relevant to the processing and analysis of HE data, from generalised additive modelling to harmonising taxonomic data.

 ## Reporting Bugs